Gluten Free Birthday Cake with Chocolate Frosting

 - Use parchment paper.
 I definitely recommend lining your pans with parchment paper so they come out easily.
 If they stick and start to break, they will be harder to slice in half to make the four layers.

 - Cut even layers.
-You can use a serrated knife to cut your cake, but this cake leveler tool can be very helpful for making straight, even layer.
+You can use a serrated knife to cut your cake, but a cake leveler tool can be very helpful for making straight, even layers.

 Want to freeze the cake?
 You can freeze the individual, unfrosted cake layers wrapped tightly in plastic wrap.
 If you want to freeze the entire cake or leftover slices, I recommend putting them on a plate or platter and freezing uncovered.
 Then wrap the frozen cake tightly in several layers of plastic wrap before returning to the freezer.
 If wrapped well, you can keep it for up to two months.